-Charles Hickok - Vice President of Hanna Ore Mining Company
+Charles Hickok - M.A.
+Hanna Company

-12505 Coit Road
+12505 Coit Rkoad

-Charles Hickok became manager of iron ore sales for the M. A. Hanna Company.
 He was vice-president and director of American Boston Mining Company, Consumers Ore Company, LaRue Mining Company, Richmond Iron Company, Virginia Ore Mining Company, Wakefield Iron Company, Virginia Ore Mining Company, Wakefield Iron Company, Wanlianabe Company, and American Construction Company.
 He was vice-president of Hanna Ore Mining Company, XoKay Iron Company, and Pittsburgh Iron Ore Company and a director of Bates Iron Company, LaBelle Steamship Company, and Virginia Steamship Company.

-He was a four-term Bratenahl councilman from 1920 through 1939, treasurer of the Red Cross Cleveland Branch, and served on various home committees during World War I.
+Hickok was a four-term Bratenahl councilman from 1920 through 1939, treasurer of the Red Cross Cleveland Branch, and served on various home committees during World War I.

 He was a member of Phi Epsilon Fraternity, Booli & Snake Fraternity at Yale and Cloister at Yale.
-Locally he belonged to The Country, Pepper Pike, Kirtland Country, Tavern, and Union clubs plus the University Club of Chicago, Duquesne Club of Pittsburgh, Kitchl Gammi Club of Duluth and the Yale Club of New York City.
+Locally he belonged to The Country, Pepper Pike, Kirtland Country, Tavern, and Union clubs plus the University Club of Chicago, Duquesne Club of Pittsburgh, Kitchl Gammi Club of Duluth, and the Yale Club of New York City.